mcaceresb/stata-gtools/docs/usage/gstats_summarize.md

 Remarks
 -------

-`gstats sum` computes the statistics that are reported by `sum, detail` with a reasonable runtime.
-While the latter does report deveral complex statistics, including various quantiles and the largest and smallest values, it is very inefficiently implemented. `gstats sum` is often 20 to 40 times faster.
+`gstats tab` and `gstats sum` are mainly designed to report statistics by group.
+It does not modify the data in memory, so it is a nice alternative to `gcollapse` when there are few groups and you want to compute summary stats more quickly.

-Note that while the default behavior of `summarize` can be recovered via `gstats, meanonly` and `gstats, nodetail`, Stata is not specially inefficient when computing simple statistics, and in some cases it might be faster.
-The main use of these options is for use with `by()` and option `tab`.
+`gstats sum` by default computes the staistics that are reported by `sum, detail` and without `by()` it is anywhere from 5 to 40 times faster.
+The lower end of the speed gains are for Stata/MP, but `sum, detail` is very slow in versions of Stata that are not multi-threaded.

-`gstats tab` is a fast alternative to `tabstat`.
-Without groups and with simple statistics, `tabstat` is not, again, particularly inefficient.
+The behavior of plain `summarize` and `summarize, meanonly` can be recovered via options `nodetail` and `meanonly`, but Stata is not specially slow in this case.
+Hence they are mainly included for use with `by()`, where `gstats sum` is again faster.

-However, even with few groups (e.g. 5) `tabstat` will be at least 10 times slower than `gstats tab`, and as the number of groups increases the runtime of `tabstat` appears to increase non-linearly, whereas `gstats tab` retains a reasonable runtime.
+`gstats tab` should be faster than `tabstat` even without groups, but the speed gains are largest with even a modest number of levels in `by()`.
+Furthermore, an arbitrary number of grouping variables are allowed.
+Note that with a very large numer of groups, `tabstat`'s runtime seems to scale non-linearly, while `gstats tab` will execute in a reasonable time.

 `gstata tab` does not store results in `r()`.
 Rather, the option `matasave` is provided to store the full set of summary statistics and the by variable levels in a mata class object called `GstatsOutput`.
+Run `mata GstatsOutput.desc()` after `gstats tab, matasave` for details.
 The following helper functions are provided:

 ```
     string scalar getf(j, l, maxlbl)